karlobrien/karlobrien.github.com/_posts/2015-10-14-LearnList.markdown

 * Data Structures
 * How unicode works
 * Different kinds of garbage collection
 * What a Turing Machine is?
+(In Detail)
-* How humans interact in software projects (Mytical Man Month)
+* How humans interact in software projects (Read Mytical Man Month)
-* Git Basics
+* Git Flow